Glass-Like Random Catalogues for Two-Point Estimates on the Light Cone

 Future galaxy surveys such as the space based Euclid survey \citep{Euclid:2011zbd, Amendola:2016saw} or the ground based DESI survey \citep{DESI:2016fyo, DESI:2019jxc} aim to increase the accuracy and precision of the inferred cosmological parameters by quantifying the clustering statistics of galaxies in much larger volumes with accurate measurements of the redshifts of tens of millions of galaxies.

 In order to estimate the galaxy 2PCF, it is generally assumed that the observed galaxy distribution represents a Poisson sample of some underlying galaxy density field \citep{1980lssu.book.....P}.
 Given the point distribution of observed galaxies, it is natural to use estimators based on pair counts.
 Many estimators of this kind have been proposed over the years \citep{Peebles:1974aaaaa, Hewett:1982aaaaa, Davis:1982gc, Hamilton:1993fp, Landy:1993yu}.
-Among those, the most commonly used for the 2PCF of large-scale structure is the Landy-Szalay (LS) estimator \citep{Landy:1993yu}, which is defined in its general form,
+Among those, the most commonly used for the 2PCF of large-scale structure is the Landy-Szalay (LS) estimator \citep{Landy:1993yu}, which is defined in its general form for the cross-correlation between two data catalogues $D_1$ and $D_2$

-for two data catalogues $D_1$ and $D_2$ and random catalogues $R_1$ and $R_2$ with the same radial density profile and survey mask as the corresponding data catalogues.
-Here, $d$ is the absolute value of the separation between the pair members, and $\mu$ is the cosine of the angle between the line of sight to the pair $\vec{s}$ and the separation vector $\vec{d}$.
+introducing two random catalogues $R_1$ and $R_2$ with the same radial density profile and survey mask as the corresponding data catalogues.
+For autocorrelations within one data catalogue, $D_1$ and $D_2$ are identical.
+In Eq.~\eqref{eq:ls}, $d$ is the absolute value of the separation between a pair of objects within the catalogues and $\mu$ is the cosine of the angle between the line of sight to the pair $\vec{s}$ and the separation vector $\vec{d}$.